 If there is anyone that has a love-hate relationship, it is Britain and France.
 Having fought each other for centuries, the two countries now find themselves allied on most issues, despite themselves.

-Gone are the days of the War of Roses, the 100 Years War, the Napoleonic Wars, etc… These days it is a war of words, with funny insults flying back and forth across la Manche (aka the English Channel).
+Gone are the days of the War of Roses, the 100 Years War, Joan of Arc, the Napoleonic Wars, etc… These days it is a war of words, with funny insults and plenty of jokes flying back and forth across la Manche (aka the English Channel).

 From the Brits calling the French “cheese-eating surrender monkeys” and the French referring to the English as “roast beefs”, no one is ready to let that traditional rivalry rest.